About the Milstein Division of U.S., Local History and Genealogy

-Researchers can access the majority of our collections by consulting the Library's Classic Catalog, or with the guidance of our staff.
+Researchers can access the majority of our collections by consulting the NYPL Research Catalog, or with the guidance of our staff.
 A valid library card is required to request most print materials. ( Apply for a card ) Laptops are welcome as our reading room is Wi-Fi enabled and equipped with ample power outlets.

 - The Reading Room, rm 121, has 16 computers with databases and the catalog for research only, and a large selection of collection related reference materials on open shelves.

-- Printing from the databases and photocopying (with the Librarian's permission) can be done in the reading room; payment is by credit card.
+- Printing from the databases and scanning from some print materials (with the Librarian's permission) can be done in the reading room; payment is by credit card, and scanning is free.